jaxsonpd/poisson-solver/doc/report/report.typ

 One interesting finding of the profiling was how little time is spent at the synchronisation barriers in the code.
 The team was originally concered that these will cause large delays in the program as different threads took longer to excute.
 By using profiling this was found to not be the case and thus didn't need to be optimised.

-The result of running the completed program over a range of cube sizes for 300 iterations using 20 threads can be found in #ref(<fig:complete-cube-run>).

-#figure(
-  image("figures/profile1-10-mn901-i300-t-20.png", width: 60%),
-  caption: [
-    A complete run of the firmware across all cube sizes with 300 iterations and 20 threads.
-  ],
-) <fig:complete-cube-run>